 The Compost Co.

-Join The Compost Co. team today
+Join The Compost Co. team or donate today!

 Why is composting so important?

 Nearly 50% of Waiheke's compostable waste is being sent to landfill, with commercial organic waste currently contributing the majority of this.
 Once compostable materials reach landfill, they don't turn into compost: instead, they rot down anaerobically.

 This causes problems such as the release of methane gas and the filtration of liquid from the food scraps through the landfill, which then has to be collected and treated onsite to prevent contaminated leachate reaching and polluting our waterways.
 However, these issues can easily be minimised by making use of all food scraps and other organic material through composting.